MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 1. Log on to the computer where you want to install a certificate.
 For example, a Gateway Server or Management Server.

-2. Open a web brOwser and connect to the computer hosting Certificate Services.
+2. Open a web browser and connect to the computer hosting Certificate Services.
 For example, *https://\<servername\>/certsrv*.

 3. On the **Welcome** page, select **Download a CA Certificate**, **Certificate chain**, or **CRL**.